John Norreys (Usher of the Chamber): Gentleman usher daily waiter

 John Norris rose in favour at Court, perhaps with the help of his mother, and became the Esquire of the body of King Henry VII, and later the usher of the outer chamber to both King Henry VIII and King Edward VI.

 On 17 August 1520, John entertained King Henry VIII and his Queen Catherine of Aragon at Yattendon Castle.
+As a New Year's Day gift in 1539, Norris gave Henry a dozen fine handkerchiefs.
+Henry VIII appointed him keeper of Ashridge Park, and woodward and warrener in the Lordships of Cookham and Bray.

 At the coronation of Edward VI, Norreys and another usher, William Ransford, wore robes in the procession to represent the Duchy of Gascony and Guyenne.
 Their presence represented the English claim to these territories.
+During the service in Westminster Abbey the four ushers carried Edward in a portable chair.

 Described as "a rank papist" by Edward Underhill, he was promoted to be chief usher of the privy chamber to Queen Mary Tudor.
 He served at her coronation at Westminster Abbey and at her wedding at Winchester Cathedral.
 As chief usher, he was asked to build the dais and stages and decorate the cathedral with hangings and tapestry.

 On the accession of Queen Elizabeth, Norreys was summoned to Hatfield House.
+He then retired from court to Ashampstead.

 Norreys seems to be the author of a manuscript treatise on ceremonial for fellow Gentleman Ushers produced at this time.
 The work includes a description of the coronation of Anne Boleyn, and a diagram of the stage at the wedding of Mary I at Winchester.
 The treatise refers to the care and use of textiles at court.
-He then retired from court to Ashampstead.
+The manuscript was formerly attributed to Henry Norris.

-Nephews and neices
+Nephews and nieces

 When John's younger brother, Sir Henry Norreys, was beheaded in 1536 for his supposed adultery with the queen, Anne Boleyn, John and his wife, Elizabeth, took over the care of Henry's orphaned children Henry and Mary.
 Having no legitimate children of his own, John was licensed to settle his estates in reversion on his nephew in December 1542.